 Fields we'll receive

-- Custom / other — send one test photo to your URL, then click Detect fields.
-The field names from that delivery appear here and become available in the routing rule picker.
+- Custom / other — the Tether fields stay listed, and your webhook's real deliveries add to them.
+Send one test photo to your URL, then click Detect fields.
+The field names from that delivery appear alongside the Tether fields and become available in the routing rule picker.

 These friendly names are display labels only.
 Routing rules still match on the raw field name each photo actually sends — hover a chip to see that raw key.